 Designed to broaden vision and encourage well-informed, innovative artmaking, the Critical Studies undergraduate requirements help students develop analytical, writing, quantitative, computing and research skills and learn about aesthetics, history, philosophy, social sciences, cultural studies, science, technology and special topics related to the arts.

-BFA candidates are expected to take either three or four Critical Studies classes (6-8 units) per semester as part of the total 46 units required for graduation.
+BFA candidates are expected to take either 2-3 Critical Studies classes per semester as part of the total 46 units required for graduation.
 Typically, this amounts to 40 percent of each student's overall course load.

 The principal aims of the Critical Studies curriculum are therefore:

 Liberal arts/general education credits from other colleges can also count as Critical Studies units.